 Expense ratio: 0%

-This Fidelity fund is consider a large-cap blend offering and allocates 21.51% of its weight to technology stocks.
-The financial services and healthcare sectors combine for over 27% of FZROX’s weight.
+This Fidelity fund is considered a large-cap blend offering and allocates 21% of its weight to technology stocks.
+The financial services and healthcare sectors combine for over almost 32% of FZROX’s weight.

 Fidelity Puritan Fund (FPURX)

 The Fidelity Puritan (MUTF:FPURX) is one of the best Fidelity funds for investors to consider if they are looking dynamic asset allocation, particularly as markets change.
 Meaning FPURX can offer the traditional 60/40 equity/fixed income split, but that allocation can jump as high as 80/20 in strong trending bull markets.